tevin-otieno/Turbo-Pizza/README.md

 ## Milestones passed

 Realy understood the mechanism that javascript classes in use and the jquery selector.
 There was this talk that I heard that programming is all about selectors, conditions and looping.
 There was also a discovery of the bootstrap popup window under the modal window

+Also learned on how to use fuction constructor and fuction prototyping to make objects access the objects and making functions in the key objects.
+Also lernt the on event that could be undled with the jquery library.
+Also dubled down on the reduce method.

+## Technologies used

+This website was built by the use of HTML5, CSS3, Jquery, JavaScript and Bootstrap code and ofcourse the images contained in the assets folder.

+## Support and contact details

+For contact details please reach out to [tevin.otieno@student.moringaschool.com](tevin.otieno@student.moringaschool.com)

+### License

+see [here](LICENSE) for more information.